kluctl/www-kluctl.io/content/en/blog/2022-12-22-template-controller.md

 In the following examples we will concentrate on using `KluctlDeployments`.
 Changing it to use `Kustomizations` or `HelmReleases` should be self-explanatory, as the Template Controller treats all resource kinds equally.

-There are multiple options on how to define the desired existence and configuration of a preview environment, which will be described in the next chapters.
+There are multiple options on how to define the desired pre-conditions and configuration of a preview environment, which will be described in the next chapters.

 ## Linking Preview Environments to Branches
-You can for example link Git branches to preview environments, so that for each new branch a preview environment is created, with configuration being read from a yaml file inside the branch.
+You can, for example, link Git branches to preview environments, so that for each new branch a preview environment is created, with configuration being read from a yaml file inside the branch.
 This can be achieved by using a [GitProjector](https://kluctl.io/docs/template-controller/spec/v1alpha1/gitprojector/), which will periodically clone the configured Git repository, scan for matching branches and files and project the result into the `GitProjector`